 DENR assured the public that they have conducted “due diligence” on this with a feasibility/technical study, taking into account some of the issues raised.
 The complainants’ recourse for now is to go to court to file for a Temporary Restraining Order (TRO) to put a stop on this matter, if they still don’t trust the Government.

 - The beach nourishment project, of which the sand fill is a part of it, was undertaken before the outbreak of COVID-19 virus pandemic.
 It is presumed that implementation plans have been laid out, raw materials have already been purchased and are on site and contractors and laborers have already been tapped to do the work and are in place.
 Thus, changing horses in midstream, so to speak, may no longer be prudent at this point in time.
 It would entail additional cost for Govt. to change everything.
-(Note though that if in the event the beach nourishment project was truly implemented only couple of months ago when everyone was suffering, stressed and depressed on how to cope (financially and emotionally) because of this pandemic, then perhaps DENR could have reassessed the situation and made appropriate recommendations on the matter.)
+(Note though that in the event the beach nourishment project was truly implemented only couple of months ago when everyone was suffering, stressed and depressed on how to cope (financially and emotionally) because of this pandemic, then perhaps DENR should reassess the situation and make appropriate adjustments and recommendations on the matter.)

-Oh by the way, she used to be a Manileña for a decade (Mayor Isko Moreno for info!), before staying with her bff in the city of now known as the hub of info tech and the city of his uni dorm, hence this blog!
+Oh by the way, she used to be a Manileña for a decade before staying with her bff in the city of now known as the hub of info tech and the city of his uni dorm, hence this blog!